Indemnification in focus as FSB sets out final proposals to tackle fund risks

 asset managers adequately cover potential credit losses from

 the indemnification provided to their clients.
+The specific

-The specific recommendation forms part of a wider set of
+recommendation forms part of a wider set of proposals first put

-proposals first put forward in June last year relating to
+forward in June last year relating to financial stability risks

 A handful of large fund houses, including BlackRock, act as